Junyoungpark/deepTimeSeriesPrediction/README.md

 ### Class of problem

 I interprete industrial machine modeling as a multiple time-series regression problem.
+Multiple time seireis regression is a class of regression where input and output are time-series(s).